 Any device intended for use by one or more individual users on the network.
 These devices include:

 Any device configured to be used by more than one end user for the purpose of sharing files, printers, scanners, or other end-user devices.

 Software that allows any device to control the keyboard, mouse, and display functions of another device attached to the network.
 Examples of remote control software include: pcAnywhere, NetOP, Netbus, Carbon Copy, VNC, and similar products.

 - Install, configure, manage, and maintain all network infrastructure devices.

-- Design and implement PittNet including extensions and improvements to serve the needs of the University community following applicable approved planning documents and University policies as established from time to time.
+- Design and implement PittNet, including extensions and improvements, to serve the needs of the University community following applicable approved planning documents and University policies as established.

 - Provide, configure, manage, and maintain all network infrastructure devices enabling connections to all external organizations and entities.

 - Install and maintain network cable in accordance with current network and facility standards.

 - Provide connectivity to the public commodity Internet and to private research networks.